 This advanced social work elective course introduces students to international social work in the United States and abroad through an understanding of the major theories of individual and family functioning that encompasses biophysical, cognitive, emotional, social and spiritual dimensions.
-Students will master the central concepts and core ideas of theories that provide the conceptual base for many tools of intervention utilized in international social work as well as with refugee, immigrant, and migrant individuals and families at the local level.
+Students master the central concepts and core ideas of theories that provide the conceptual base for many tools of intervention utilized in international social work as well as with refugee, immigrant and migrant individuals and families at the local level.

 SW 621.
 Health Policy.3 Credits.

 This is an elective course on social welfare policy for advanced MSW students.
 This course is designed to prepare students to assess and understand the impact of American medical and health service programs and policies on human well-being.
 The concepts of social policy analysis are used in the evaluation and analysis of current programs and proposals for change.

 SW 622.
 Multicultural Practice in Communities and Organizations.3 Credits.